hitzhangjie/golang-debugger/doc/basics/purposes.md

 ## Purpose

-Though programmers pay lots of attention to code bug free programs, making bugs cannot be avoided.
-Print statements are often used to locate the bugs, but in some complex occasions, we need to control the execution of tracee (debugged process) and inspect its runtime state including memory, registers.
+Though programmers pay lots of attention to code bug free programs, making bugs cannot be avoided. **Print statements** like `fmt.Println` are often used to locate the bugs, but in some complex occasions, we need to control the execution of tracee (debugged process) and inspect its runtime state including memory, registers.

 This book aims to guide us to develop a golang debugger, so how to use a debugger is put on the second burner.
 But if you have any experience in debugging using symbol debuggers, you can understand the implementation details much more easily.